Cryptrust (CTRT) Price Reaches $0.0000 on Exchanges

-Cryptrust (CURRENCY:CTRT) traded down 3.5% against the dollar during the 24 hour period ending at 20:00 PM E.T. on January 28th.
-Cryptrust has a total market capitalization of $41,280.63 and approximately $526.00 worth of Cryptrust was traded on exchanges in the last 24 hours.
-In the last week, Cryptrust has traded 20.7% lower against the dollar.
-One Cryptrust coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+Cryptrust (CURRENCY:CTRT) traded down 11% against the U.S. dollar during the 24-hour period ending at 15:00 PM E.T. on January 30th.
+Cryptrust has a market capitalization of $36,602.87 and $30.00 worth of Cryptrust was traded on exchanges in the last 24 hours.
+One Cryptrust coin can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, Cryptrust has traded 4.7% lower against the U.S. dollar.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.